With a combination of a small number of people + software + servers and robots

 When I have time, I usually do it.

-The key is to never stop.
+The key is not to stop anyway.

-Your home is an ecosystem. - You live with 200,000 species.
+A home is an ecosystem - you live with 200,000 species

 This "hygiene hypothesis" was first proposed by David Strawn, an epidemiologist at St. George's Medical School, University of London, in 1989.